About the lab

 (4) Face perception, social perception and eyewitness testimony using in virtual reality and 3D scanning.

-Techniques we use to investigate these areas include: behavioural experiments and psychophysics, stereoscopic presentation, virtual reality, haptic robotics, 3D scanning, and computational modelling.
+Techniques we use to investigate these areas include: behavioural experiments and psychophysics, stereoscopic presentation, virtual reality, haptic robotics, 3D scanning, EEG, eye tracking, physiological measures and computational modelling.

 Latest paper from the lab